JabedHossainSwe/Crud-Operation-using-php-with-MS-SQL-Server/README.md

 ## Usage

-- **Insert Data**: Use the `insert_sqlsrv.php` script to insert data into the SQL Server database.
+- **Insert Data**: Use the `insert.php` script to insert data into the SQL Server database.
 The script allows you to insert names, including Arabic names, into the database.

-- **List Data**: The `list_sqlsrv.php` script retrieves and displays the data from the SQL Server database in a tabular format.
+- **List Data**: The `index.php` script retrieves and displays the data from the SQL Server database in a tabular format.

 ## Folder Structure

-- `connect_sqlsrv.php`: Database connection script for SQL Server.
+- `connect.php`: Database connection script for SQL Server.

-- `insert_sqlsrv.php`: Script for inserting data into the SQL Server database.
+- `insert.php`: Script for inserting data into the SQL Server database.

-- `list_sqlsrv.php`: Script for listing and displaying data from the SQL Server database.
+- `index.php`: Script for listing and displaying data from the SQL Server database.

-- `database_schema.sql`: SQL schema for creating the database and table.

 - `README.md`: You are here.